kperkins96/cs56-games-minesweeper/README.md

 HelpScreen.java is a panel that displays help messages and a button to return to the start menu.
 It is displayed only after the user clicks "Help" from either the start menu or the pause menu.

 MineComponent is a class that sets up the minesweeper Gui, ie. sets up the grid with numbered buttons.

+DBConnector is a class that allows the leaderboard to access the database holding high scores or users.

 How to Run
 ==========